archondigital/archondigital.github.io/_posts/2015-02-14-killing-in-the-name-of.md

     caption: They came in droves and turned Taft avenue into a giant covered walkway.
 - url: /assets/images/articles/saf_6475.jpg
     label: Heroes.
-    caption: On the morning of January 29, 2015, the remains of the members of the PNP Special Action Force slain in Mamasapano arrived at Villamor Air Base.
-The fallen PNP SAF were accorded arrival honors, led by the Secretary of the Interior and Local Government Mar Roxas, PNP Deputy Dir.
-Gen. Leonardo Espina, and AFP Chief of Staff Gen. Gregorio Catapang. (source: Official Gazette PH http://www.gov.ph)
+    caption: On the morning of January 29, 2015 the remains of the members of the PNP Special Action Force slain in Mamasapano arrived at Villamor Air Base.
+The fallen PNP SAF were accorded arrival honors led by the Secretary of the Interior and Local Government Mar Roxas, PNP Deputy Dir.
+Gen. Leonardo Espina, and AFP Chief of Staff Gen. Gregorio Catapang. (source - Official Gazette PH www.gov.ph)